 I stood at the window.
 In my bedroom.
 Looking out.
 A week ago.
 It was early.
 Just before Katelyn and I were to head out for the drive to school.
 Tears streamed down my face.
 However, for any of what transpired in the next few seconds to make any sense, I have to go back to Fredricksburg.
 Twice.
 Once just a few weeks ago, and then for the first time not long after Maureen and I had moved to Austin from Chicago in the summer of 1994.
-As a dear friend from our early Apple days commenting on a photo of Maureen and I during one of our early Christmases put it, “Of all the things we have in life, memories are the most valuable.”
+As a dear friend from our early Apple days put it when they commented on a photo of Maureen and I from one of our early Christmases, “Of all the things we have in life, memories are the most valuable.”
 He could not be more right.

 I continue to write because I know others share my story.
 Not my exact story.
 Their own stories.
 Stories fused by the tragedy of life, yet also fused by the magic of life.
 Because if you have loved at the depth I have for even one day, then you know.
 You know just how powerful love is, how it fuels the memories, and how the memories fuel the love.
 As I said in one of my earliest CaringBridge posts as Maureen’s cancer metastasized, moved around, got harder to beat back, I am not going to write about cancer.
 I am going to write about love.